corbinjurgens/bouncer/readme.md

 					'edit',
 					'delete',
 				],
-				'presents' => [ // List of presets as declared in bouncercontrol, and the abilities that each would entail.
+				'presets' => [ // List of presets as declared in bouncercontrol, and the abilities that each would entail.
 To be used as you please in a purely UI sense, eg auto selecting a set of abilities based on preset
 					'maintainer' => [
 						'create',
 						'edit',